-Signs of Psychological Abuse in Nursing Homes
+Signs and Symptoms of Psychological Abuse in Nursing Homes

 Psychological abuse can be devastating for anyone, especially when it involves particularly vulnerable people, as nursing home residents.
 While most individuals in nursing homes enjoy high-quality medical care, professionalism, and social opportunities that are often available to them, some individuals experience psychological abuse from the staff.
 What can be particularly troubling about psychological abuse in nursing homes is the fact that some individuals living with dementia or who may be otherwise incapable of effectively communicating.
 The effects of psychological abuse can be far-reaching and can dramatically diminish an individual’s quality of life.